 Finding Help Off-Campus

 CAPS provides short-term counseling to students.
 Students in need of longer-term, or more specialized care, can use the links below to help locate a mental health provider or additional support in their area.
-If you need additional help in locating mental health services, please contact us.
+A guide for navigating insurance coverage for off-campus services can be found here.
+If you need additional help in locating mental health services, please contact us at 973-761-9500.

 Psychology Today is a comprehensive directory of therapists, psychiatrists and treatment facilities in your area.